top of page

 In New England and New York, weather can turn fast.
 Always check the forecast before your hike, and have a Plan B trail ready in case of storms or closures.

-Phones die.
-Service drops.
-Batteries freeze.
+Cell service drops in the woods.
+Batteries freeze in the cold.
 Don’t let navigation be the reason your hike turns stressful.

 Always download the route on AllTrails or a GPS app before you go.
 But most importantly, bring a printed map.
 A paper backup never loses signal.